accelero-cloud/appkernel/README.md

 ![GitHub license](https://img.shields.io/github/license/accelero-cloud/appkernel.svg "license")

 ## What is Appkernel?
-A REST API  framework, which enables micro-service development from zero to production within minutes (no kidding: literally within minutes).
+A super-easy microservice and API framework, which enables API development from zero to production within minutes (no kidding: literally within minutes).

 **It provides data serialisation, transformation, validation, security, ORM, RPC and service mash functions out of the box** ([check out the roadmap for more details](docs/roadmap.md)).
 - [Check out the tutorial :)](https://github.com/accelero-cloud/tutorials)